deeri1x/public-instructions/drill-chibi-linked-stack.md

 Here are some details about the class - `ChibiLinkedStack` - that you will be making.

 - it will be generic...so you can toss whatever reference type you want in it.
 But...
 - ...it can only hold 3 things; if you try and push something into ole chibi-chan when it's full, it will throw an unchecked `FullStackException`.
-You'll have to make this custom exception class by yourself: here's a reasonable how-to: https://stackabuse.com/how-to-make-custom-exceptions-in-java/ (make sure you look at the **Custom Unchecked Exception** section!)
+You'll have to make this custom exception class by yourself: here's a reasonable how-to: https://stackabuse.com/how-to-make-custom-exceptions-in-java/#customuncheckedexception
+  - Make sure you use the **Custom Unchecked Exception** section.
+Not the Checked stuff.
 - it should use your `TwoEndedSll` under the hood (as its sole instance variable)